Find a U Pick Christmas Tree Farm for the Holiday Excursion

 6. After the holidays, recycle it.
 Contact your local sanitation department about the recycling process in your town.
 In some areas they become mulch for local parks, in others, support for wind-blown sand dunes.

-Tip!
 Start the Giving Season Early

 The Richardson Farm in Illinois, along with many others, participates in Trees for Troops, which last year delivered about 15,000 free, fresh-cut, real Christmas trees to military families at 77 domestic military bases.
 We love give back gifts like this.
-First, purchase a tree for a local military base at a discount.
+To participate, purchase a tree for a local military base at a discount.
 Next, attach your own holiday greeting.
 Lastly, send it packed with holiday spirit.

 Does your family have a real Christmas tree farm tradition?
 Let us know about your Christmas inspired travels in the comment field below!